dfinke/dfinke.github.io/_drafts/2020-05-09-Build-real-time-Apps-with-a-PowerShell-Azure-Function-And-SignalR.md

     - PowerShell, Azure Functions, SignalR
 ---

-# PowerShell Azure Function Using SignalR
+# It's real-time with PowerShell and Azure Functions

+Delivering up-to-date information without hitting a refresh button, using PowerShell serverless functions, here's how.

-There's a new PowerShell Azure Function preview.
-There was an old one, done as a proof of concept and now it's been rebuilt, and it is better.
+There's a new PowerShell Azure Function preview, v2.0.
+There's a previous one, a proof of concept and the rebuilt one definitely new and improved.
 So let's take it for a spin and try out some of the new bindings, like SignalR.

+> SignalR is a service that simplifies the process of adding real-time functionality to your application

 To get started, you need to check out the [Prerequisites](#Prerequisites) section to setup your environment.
 It's a one time shot and then you're ready to got to the races building Azure Functions.
 Serverless functions are the future, I believe learning how to wield them is time well spent.

 ## Prerequisites